For my son, Avraham Benjamin, who was born the first night of Chanukah.

 Pythagoras (570-490 BCE) is considered the father of Greek philosophy, and is even credited with inventing the word.
 The son of Greek nobility, around the age of twenty he travels around the Middle East and Mediterranean for twelve years.
 He visits Egypt.
 On his way back, according to some biographers, he stops at Mt.
 Carmel to visit Elijah’s cave for several weeks.
 He then journeys to Babylon at a time that would have coincided with the Jewish exile.

-Inspired by the wisdom and mysticism of these other cultures, he returns to Greece and founds a mystic-scientific-cosmological-communal brotherhood.
+Who knows what he learned from the Jews.
+But the official version of his bio says that inspired by the wisdom and mysticism of these other cultures, he returns to Greece and founds a mystic-scientific-cosmological-communal brotherhood.
 He preached that reality is only that which can be measured and understood through rational numbers.
 Pythagoras operates his school like a cult devoted to purity of thought, rationality.
 Like many cults, it veers towards extremism, maybe even a mafia: secret signs, ascetic practices, rites of initiation, vows of loyalty.
 Some say he even had a star pupil, Hippasos, murdered during a symposium cruise.
 Hippasos’ crime?
 He revealed the existence of irrational numbers (like √2).
 Hippasos broke the code of rational numbers and so was thrown, figuratively and literally, overboard.

 Pythagoras’s material worldview was so profound and powerful it later inspires Plato (425-328 BCE).
 Plato also believed that the universe was made up of perfect, ideal, eternal forms.
 The highest activity of the human was to contemplate the underlying reality of the universe.
 Using reason, we can discern these ideal forms, which project themselves onto the material world to create the shadow play of illusion that we only think is reality.
 While metaphysical, the mind of Plato’s god is fixed, static, immutable.